hrynevychroman/eslint-plugin-greenwich/README.md

 This rule supports the following configuration options:

-- `allowedPrefixes` (array of strings, default: `[]`): Specifies a list of allowed prefixes for single-word import names.
+- `allowedPrefixes` (array of strings, default: `['V']`): Specifies a list of allowed prefixes for single-word import names.
 If provided, the rule allows import names that start with any of the specified prefixes.

+- `paths` (array of strings, default: `['/components/']`): Specifies an array of directory paths where the rule should be applied.
+Only import statements within these paths will be checked for compliance with the rule.

 ## ESLint Configuration